-If you’re a warm, open person who feels like you are good at talking people through troubling situations, becoming a counsellor might be a solid career option.
+Are you a warm, open person who feels like you are good at talking people through troubling situations.
+Becoming a counsellor might be a great career option.

-To become a counsellor, you need dedication, time and passion and taking a degree in counselling helps you learn the skills you will need to become a counsellor.
+To become a counsellor, you need dedication, time and passion.
+Taking a degree in counselling helps you learn the skills you will need to become a counsellor.
 Don’t want the long read?
 You can start searching for counselling degrees now.

 Why Study Counselling?

 The spotlight has never been so heavily trained on mental health in the UK.
-Mental health is a huge issue, and many citizens would find it hard to cope with the rigours of everyday life were it not for counselling.
+Mental health is a huge issue.
+Many citizens would find it hard to cope with the rigours of everyday life were it not for counselling.

-As a counsellor, you get the chance to make a real difference to people’s’ lives on a micro level, and society at large on a macro level.
-Your goal is to help people who have found themselves in difficult situations to learn skills to help them to cope and deal with their problems.
+As a counsellor, you get the chance to make a real difference to people’s’ lives.
+Your goal is to help people who have found themselves in difficult situations.
+You will help them to learn coping skills to assist with dealing with their problems.
 This can give you enormous job satisfaction that not all professions can offer.

-Counselling is a practical skill that can also be useful in your personal life, as well as your professional life.
-Few people want to take their work home with them, but counselling will make a you a more rounded, empathetic and tolerant person who will be able to help your friends and family through issues, whilst feeling more secure in yourself.
+Counselling is a skill that can be useful in your personal life, as well as your professional life.
+Few people want to take their work home with them, but counselling will make you a more rounded, empathetic and tolerant person.
+You may find that you will be able to help your friends and family through issues, whilst feeling more secure in yourself.

 Upon graduation, there will be a number of exciting career choices opened up to you.
 If you decide not to go into the field of counselling, other options you might want to consider include:

 - Personal tutoring